-The guidelines for the imposition of

-shall govern the imposition of monetary penalty for violations/offenses with administrative sanctions falling under Section 37 of R.A.
+The guidelines for the imposition of monetary penalty shown in Appendix Q-39 shall govern the imposition of monetary penalty for violations/offenses with administrative sanctions falling under Section 37 of R.A.
 No. 7653 on NBFIs not performing quasi-banking functions, their directors and/or officers.
-(Circular No. 673 dated 10 December 2009)